-Hair loss can feel confusing, frustrating, and honestly — kind of unfair.
+Hair loss can feel confusing, frustrating, and honestly, a little unfair.

 But the truth is, it’s also common.
-And once you understand the type of hair loss you’re dealing with, there’s a lot you can do to turn things around.
+Once you understand the type of hair loss you’re experiencing, there’s a lot you can do to turn things around.

-In this guide, we’ll break down the most common types of hair loss (with zero scary jargon), what might be causing it, and how to support your scalp naturally — starting with a deeper understanding of what’s actually happening beneath the surface.
+In this guide, we’ll walk through the most common types of hair loss, what causes them, and how to naturally support your scalp — starting with what’s really happening beneath the surface.

 The Most Common Types of Hair Loss